 Effective May 5, 2004, the City and PGL entered into a "Development Agreement for the Presidential Glen Subdivision" governing the development of the approximately 212 acres of land initially comprising the Presidential Glen Subdivision (the "Original Development Agreement").
 As contemplated by the Original Development Agreement, the City and PGL also entered into an "Agreement Regarding the Creation and Operation of Presidential Glen Municipal Utility District" (the "Original Consent Agreement") effective June 2, 2004, which, among other things, provided for the City's consent to the creation of the District over the initial approximately 212 acres and set forth certain terms and conditions governing the construction, financing, operation, maintenance, and ownership of the water, sewer, and drainage utilities and park and recreational facilities serving the property within the District.
 The District executed the Original Consent Agreement on March 31, 2006.
-The Original Development Agreement was subsequently amended by a "First Amendment to Development Agreement for the Presidential Glen Subdivision" effective July 28, 2006, and a "Third Amendment to Development Agreement for the Presidential Glen Subdivision" effective July 28, 2006, and a "Third Amendment to Development Agreement for the Presidential Glen Subdivision" effective April 16, 2008.
+The Original Development Agreement was subsequently amended by a "First Amendment to Development Agreement for the Presidential Glen Subdivision" effective July 28, 2006, and a "Third Amendment to Development Agreement for the Presidential Glen Subdivision" effective April 28, 2008.
 The Original Consent Agreement was subsequently amended by a "First Amendment to Agreement Regarding the Creation and Operation of Presidential Glen Municipal Utility District" effective April 28,